Vectorized/preapprove/README.md

 - Collectors can subscribe and unsubscribe to the lister which is queried by NFT contracts.
 Subscription is opt-in.
 - A lister can add operators, but takes 7 days to take effect.
 - A lister can remove operators immediately anytime, even if the operator is not yet in effect.
-- The list of operators managed by a lister can only be modified through the lister, and no one else.
+- The list of operators managed by a lister can only be modified by the lister.
 - A lister can be an EOA or a smart contract.
-We highly recommend using our factory to create a lister contract with the following security benefits:
+  We highly recommend using our pre-approve lister factory to create a lister contract with the following security benefits:
     - Ability for a separate locker address to lock the lister anytime, in case the lister's owner is compromised.
     - Once locked:
       - No more operators can be added.